 Secondary Education Concentration programs are options for secondary education degree-seeking students majoring in the following areas:

 - English 7-12, B.A., Secondary Education Concentration

 - History, B.A., Social Studies 7-12/Secondary Education Concentration

 About the Education Department

-The mission of the Education Department of Saint Francis University is to provide the undergraduate curriculum for pre-service and in-service educators that will develop and reinforce reflective practices.
-We will strive to instill in teachers the belief that teaching and learning comprise a holistic process that connects ideas and disciplines to each other and to the personal experiences, environments, and communities of students.
+The mission of the Education Department of Saint Francis University is to provide an undergraduate curriculum for pre-service and in-service educators that will help them develop and reinforce reflective practices through our hands-on education degrees.
+We strive to instill in teachers the belief that teaching and learning comprise a holistic process that connects ideas and disciplines to each other and to the personal experiences, environments and communities of students.

 Why pursue your education degree at SFU?

-The education degrees and concentrations offered provide an environment in which prospective early childhood, special education, and secondary teachers can develop the knowledge, skills, attitudes, and values that will enable them to become reflective decision-makers.
+The general education degrees and secondary education degree concentrations offered provide an environment in which prospective early childhood, special education and secondary teachers can develop the knowledge, skills, attitudes and values that will enable them to become reflective decision-makers.

 - You will gain real teaching experience early in your studies to connect theory to practice.

-- Small class size means individualized focus, attention, and support.
+- Small class size means individual focus, attention, and support.

 - Our experienced faculty collaborate with school personnel and pre-service teachers to accomplish the goals of the teacher preparation program.